ohcnivek/bitmojify/README.md

 ## Other very helpful repos/ how to contribute
 1. Use the doc2tex repo: `https://github.com/transpect/docx2tex`
-- You can use this generate your own skeleton preview of the latex file.
-With this, you can simply replace the `skeleton.tex` file so that it actually generates a resumé tailored to you :)
+- With this, you can simply replace the `skeleton.tex` file with a new skeleton file that contains the contents of your resumé so that it actually generates a resumé tailored to you :) Maybe in the future, I'll find a way to integrate this into the project

 2. If the python script generates the following error: `SSL: CERTIFICATE_VERIFY_FAILED`, navigate to your python3.8 folder and run the following scripts by simply clicking on them: